petersonben50/Everglades/code/2018_binning/2018_binning.md

 Before performing our clustering, I wanted to get an estimate of the number of genomes that we had in each assembly.
 I used the [anvi-display-contigs-stats](http://merenlab.org/2016/06/22/anvio-tutorial-v2/#anvi-display-contigs-stats) program to do this, then manually saved the estimated number of genomes to `estimated_number_of_genomes.csv` (in the second column).
 In the third column, I added the number of clusters I'd like CONCOCT to generate for me.
+Generally, I set the number of clusters to somewhere between a half and a third of the predicted number of complete genomes.

 **Add taxonomic information**